 - Destination-If the Rule applies to calls to any phone number, leave the default of Any.
 If it applies only to certain calling numbers, right-click in the Destination field, point to Add, and then click one of the Directory Objects as described above. - Call Type-If the Rule applies to calls of any type, leave Call Type set to Any (the default).
 If it applies only to calls of one or more specific types, click Add, and then select the call type(s). - To negate the call type (the Rule applies to calls of any call type other than those specified in the Call Type field), rightclick the Call Type field of the Rule, and then click Negate. - Time-If the Rule applies at all times, leave the default of Any.
 If it applies only at certain times or on certain days, click Add, and then select the Time definition that applies.
-See "Times" in the ETM[®] System User Guide for instructions for defining a Time, if necessary. - If you want to negate the Time (the Rule applies to calls at any Time other than that specified in the Time field), right-click the Time field of the Rule, and then click Negate. - Action-To record calls that match the criteria, select Record.
-To ensure that calls that match the criteria are not recorded, select Do Not Record. - Priority-Priority determines the order in which calls are transferred to the Collection Server and the order in which recordings are deleted if disk space limits are exceeded.
+See "Times" in the ETM® System User Guide for instructions for defining a Time, if necessary. - If you want to negate the Time (the Rule applies to calls at any Time other than that specified in the Time field), right-click the Time field of the Rule, and then click Negate. - Action-To record calls that match the criteria, select Record.
+To ensure that calls that match the criteria are not recorded, select Do Not Record. - Priority-Priority determines the order in which calls are transferred to the Collection Server, if one is used, and the order in which recordings are deleted if disk space limits are exceeded.
 The Priority setting does not affect whether calls are recorded-all calls that match a Rule are recorded if a recording slot is available when the call occurs (that is, if fewer than maximum available simultaneous call recordings on the Card are underway).
+If a Collection Server is not used, it is recommended that you set the priority for all Rules the same.
+Then they are deleted from oldest to newest when space constraints are reached.
+Otherwise, CRC disk space constraints will result in purging eventually removing all lower-priority calls, even those that have just been recorded, leaving only higher priority calls, even those that have been on the disk a long time.

-Calls are transferred from the CRC to the Collection Server in first-in, first-out order by priority.
+When a Collection Server is used, calls are transferred from the CRC to the Collection Server in first-in, first-out order by priority.
 That is, calls with a Priority of High are moved first in the order in which they were recorded, followed by calls with a Priority of Medium in the order in which they were recorded, and then calls with a Priority of Low in the order in which they were recorded.